 An Animal Disease Prevention Unit is now a part of the Bureau of Community Hygiene to prevent animal diseases respond to dog bites, licensing of pets and related issues.

-The Department of Health conducts citywide outreach and education efforts through printed materials, TV, radio and print media using schools and public and private partners for distribution.
+DC Health conducts citywide outreach and education efforts through printed materials, TV, radio and print media using schools and public and private partners for distribution.

 - The Changing Seasons